Log Cabin Transformation

 This house was bought in 2016 by a young couple with children, striking out into the wilds of the Berkshires.
 The original structure, like its log home predecessors, was an inward-looking space.
 They engaged our firm to reinvent the space and set them on a course to low-energy (net-zero) living — the primary architectural goal being to bring light and view into a dark space, while still maintaining the coziness and character of the log home that attracted them originally.

 Light (and contrast): Dark walls of stained pine with small punched openings originally produced a sense of sharp contrast and glare.
 By bringing new glazing to the perimeter of the wall and lightened the color of the surfaces, natural light now carries deep into the space fluidly from outside.
-A new LED lighting scheme, including strips of upward- facing fixtures embedded in newly crafted trusses lights both the rooms and the wood that holds the space.
-A palette of warm whites and greys enhances the reflectivity of the surfaces while maintaining the natural tone and texture.
+A new LED lighting scheme, including strips of upward- facing fixtures embedded in newly crafted trusses, lights both the rooms and the wood that holds the space.
+A palette of warm whites and grays enhances the reflectivity of the surfaces while maintaining the natural tone and texture.

 View: The homeowners were drawn to the property by the view that overlooks a 3-acre meadow, bordered by a stone wall where they have spotted coyotes, deer, bears, turkeys, bobcats and a porcupine!
 The original south wall was covered by a screen porch, which effectively decoupled the heated interior living space from the outside.
 In order to maintain a comfortable space, the screen porch was fitted with a new floor and continuous rigid insulation below the framing.
 Above the old porch, a loft was removed and the existing roof structure was easily incorporated into the captured space.